-- Certificate of Veterinary Inspection with animals properly identified.
-Note that there are new identification requirements for cattle (see Animal Identification section above.) - Rabies vaccination is required for all cattle 4 months of age or older (see above). - All cattle must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
+• Certificate of Veterinary Inspection with animals properly identified.
+See Animal Identification section above.

+• Rabies vaccination is required for all cattle 4 months of age or older (see above).

+• All cattle must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
 The date and results of the testing must be noted on the certificate of veterinary inspection.

 • All cattle must be vaccinated against bovine respiratory disease complex including bovine respiratory syncytial virus, bovine virus diarrhea, infectious bovine rhinotracheitis and parainfluenza with a product administered in a manner and time frame adequate to confer protective immunity for these diseases for the duration of the fair.
+The date and vaccine product should be documented.